 I appreciate there are many single parents, however as Shaun was able to be with us for the majority of the year, he has an equally amazing bond with Esmé.
 She doesn’t just cry for Mum, she always asks for both of us which I feel is really lovely.

 5. When baby is exclusively breastfed it is the best time to travel

-I recently interviewed an infectious diseases Dr Sarah Logan from University College London Hospital.
+I recently interviewed an infectious diseases doctor, Dr Sarah Logan from University College London Hospital.
 Her opinion was it is the best time to travel with baby when they are exclusively breastfed.
 This is due to the amount of immunity they get from the milk as well as the reduced risk of water / food contamination.
-This is such a big topic that I wrote a whole page about it here.
+This is such a big topic that I wrote a whole page about family travel health here.

 6. Do it now whilst they are a little less mobile

-Although we still travel extensively, I really appreciate the time we spent travelling when Esmé was a baby.
+Although we still travel extensively, I really appreciate the time we spent travelling on my maternity leave when Esmé was a baby.
 It is just so much easier compared to when they start walking!

 7. … and before they cost an arm and a leg at age 2

 I think I can safely say we have made full use of babies go for 10% before they are two.
 With most airlines, come two years old, it is almost full price for a toddler’s ticket making it more expensive for families.